10 Must-See Attractions in Plzeň – The Pilsner Capital of the Czech Republic

-The visit to Plzen was made on a press trip together with Visit Pilsen, but all thoughts and opinions are, as usual, my own.
+This visit to Plzeň was part of a press trip in collaboration with Visit Pilsen, but all thoughts and opinions are, as always, entirely my own.

 1. Pilsner Urquelle Brewery